In this FDD Talk post, you’ll learn the following:

 - Another difference between “Total Completed Business” and “Sales” is that the figures reported by Distributors for Total Completed Business include sales tax collected, and that the figures for Sales do not include sales tax.

 - The “average” is calculated by adding the total business for all Distributors in the group, and dividing that number by the number of Distributors in the group.
-This does not include any Volume Payment to Terms bonus, or rebate payments.

 - The term “median” means the data point that is in the center of all data points used.